JohnH2448/Anvil-Pro/README.md

 Pipeline invalidation is simple and arguably unnecessary, but it is still performed to eliminate ambiguity around valid and invalid work.
 On redirect, all younger instructions in the pipeline are invalidated.
 This prevents any edge-case architectural state change and ensures that no speculative work can take effect.

 ### Forwarding Network
 Anvil-Pro dedicates an entire pipeline stage to the multiplexing and selection of operands, and since slot 0 is always older than slot 1, the operand-select stage only needs to consider a small, age-ordered set of candidate data sources.
-Each source operand can come from one of four places: the register file, the reorder buffer entry identified by the relevant age tag, slot 1 execute, or slot 0 execute.
+Each source operand can come from one of five places: the register file, the reorder buffer entry identified by the relevant age tag, load bypass, slot 1 execute, or slot 0 execute.

 Selecting the correct producer in the presence of multiple in-flight candidates is the responsibility of the Register Status Table.
 The RST is deliberately engineered to reflect, from the perspective of operand-select pipeline time, where each architectural register should source from at that exact moment.
 It tracks the current age-wise owner of each register result, along with whether that result is still in flight, already produced, or fully committed.
 Operand select interprets this state to arrive at a final source decision.
-By construction, and under the guarantees established by the issuer contract, one of these candidate sources is always valid.
-As a result, operand resolution never depends on replay behavior, backend freeze logic, or dynamic stall repair.
+By construction, and under the guarantees established by the issuer contract, one of these candidate sources is always valid for non load dependent instructions.

 The candidate data sources are visualized in the following diagram.